enso-managers/home/methods/index.md

 <h2 id="Methods-Agile">Agile Projects</h2>

 Agile projects are user-centered, team-based and collaborative.
-Results are shared periodically to obtain frequent feedback from customers or users.
+Results are shared periodically to obtain frequent feedback from the stakeholders, such as customers or users.
 Next steps are decided considering the latest insights, external as well as internal.
 Roles and responsibilities differ largely from traditional projects.
 Agile projects encourage commitment and focus.